LinkNacional/woocommerce-invoice-payment/README.txt

 6. Edit details of your subscription.

 == Changelog ==
+= 2.2.1 = *28/01/2024*
+* Compatibility fix with the "Payment Gateway Based Fees for WooCommerce" plugin;
+* Updating plugin description link.

 = 2.2.0 = *14/12/2024*
 * Add subscription reference on the invoice page;
 * Add setting to define the invoice PDF language;